RAJAN13-blip/chaotic-pruning/README.md

 In this section, we present the results of our chaos-causality approach to neural network pruning.
 We demonstrate the effectiveness of our method in reducing network size while preserving performance through comprehensive experiments and analysis.

 ## Usage
-To replicate our experiments or apply our chaos-causality pruning approach to your own neural networks, refer to the `pipeline.py` and `pipeline2.py` scripts.
+To replicate our experiments or apply our chaos-causality pruning approach to your own neural networks, refer to the testing.ipynb for our from scratch implementation.
+Pytorch implementation for mnist can be found in `pipeline.py` and `pipeline2.py` scripts.
 Detailed usage instructions and code documentation can be found there.

+## Code Pipeline
+- Save Weights and Accuracies for the a particular Network as shown in the testing.ipynb file.
+- Calculate windowed lyapunov exponents using the MATLAB script, LE_window.m.
+- Get non-causal weights by calculating granger causality between windowed lyapunov exponents and misclassification risk using the gc_test.ipynb.
+- Train sparse model as shown in the testing.ipynb file.

+## Lypunov Exponent Calculation
+We calculate these using the [Tisean](https://www.pks.mpg.de/tisean) package in MATLAB.
+Install the package, put LE_window.m file in the bin folder of the package.
+Set path to read weights from and path to save the windowed lyapunov exponents csv to and then run it.
+We have fixed the overlap to 10% and windows size to 50, you can experiment with these values as well.

 ## Setting Up the Environment
 To ensure a consistent and reproducible environment for running the code in this repository, we recommend setting up the environment using the provided `environment.yml` file.
 Simply run the following command:

 ```bash
 conda env create -f environment.yml